 We are the only nationwide coalition of black professionals with both Republican and Democratic members focused on criminal justice reform.
-By building bipartisan relationships and hosting solution focused conversations, the 20/20 Club is uniquely positioned to be a convener for criminal justice reform.
+By building bipartisan relationships and hosting solution focused conversations, we are uniquely positioned to be a convener for criminal justice reform.